-With 13 multi-platinum albums and 61 No. 1 hits, George Strait earned his title of "King George."
+With 13 multi-platinum albums and over 60 No. 1 hits, George Strait earned his title of "King George."
 As one of the best-selling artists of all time, the mild-mannered, country-to-the-core legend has made genuinely timeless music.

 George Strait's career is what songwriter dreams are made of.
 Because the country star knew the perfect way to translate some of the best lyrics in country music.
 His smooth, comforting voice gave life to hundreds of songs and helped define the careers of dozens and dozens of writers (among them, the legendary Dean Dillon).

 The good news is that you really can't find any bad George Strait songs to put on this list, so at least there's that.
 There are just so many good ones from such a long and celebrated career, so make your way through his catalog one night at a time.

-Though he's no longer touring after his huge, epic 2014 farewell show at AT&T Stadium, you can still catch the King in Las Vegas on the off occasion.
-And he's still releasing new albums.
+The King of Country is thankfully still releasing new albums.
 His 2015 LP, Cold Beer Conversation, proves he'll never quit making honest traditional country music.

 15. "I Got A Car"